barry-waldbaum-rl/reat-vm-setup/README.md

 ```

+Reset your VM before saving your work.

-26. Replace the DNS container with the GCR image.
+28. Replace 'vanilla-dns' with 'configured-dns' from the GCR iamge.

 ```bash
 sudo docker stop vanilla-dns